Disadvantaged Business Enterprises

 - (2) Providing technical assistance and other services;

-- (5) Providing services to help DBE’s and other small businesses, improve long-term development, increase opportunities to participate in a variety of kinds of work, handle increasingly significant projects, and achieve eventual self-sufficiency;
+- (4) Providing services to help DBEs and other small businesses increase opportunities to participate in a variety of kinds of work;

-- (8) Assisting DBE’s and other small businesses, to develop their capability to utilize emerging technology and conduct business through electronic media.
+- (6) Assisting DBEs and other small businesses, to develop their capability to utilize emerging technology and conduct business through electronic media.

 CONTRACT GOALS (Section 26.51(d-g)

-GRTC will use contract goals to meet any portion of the overall goal GRTC does not project being able to meet using race-neutral means.
+If GRTC does not achieve goals using race neutral approach over two consecutive years, GRTC will use race conscious measures to try to obtain DBE participation.
 Contract goals are established so that, over the period to which the overall goal applies, they will cumulatively result in meeting any portion of GRTC’s overall goal that is not projected to be met through the use of race-neutral means.

 To ensure that GRTC’s DBE program continues to be narrowly tailored to overcome the effects of discrimination, GRTC will adjust the use of contract goals as follows:

-- If GRTC approved projection estimates that GRTC can meet the entire overall goal for a given year through race-neutral means, GRTC must implement the program without setting contract goals during that year, unless it becomes necessary in order to meet the overall goal.
+- If GRTC approved projection estimates that GRTC can meet the entire overall goal for a given year through race-neutral means, GRTC must implement the program without setting contract goals during that year, unless it becomes necessary to use race-conscious measures in order to meet the overall goal.